|

 Home Office List - 1941-1950.

-Harry Kirk had worked as an assistant to Stanley Cross, Tom and Albert
+as an assistant to Stanley Cross, Tom and Albert Pierrepoint on 35 occasions.

-Pierrepoint on 35 occasions.
-He had a very short career as a hangman.
-When he
+He had a very short career as principal.
+When he executed Norman Goldthorpe at Norwich on

-66 year old Emma Howe at Yarmouth, snorting sounds
+the 22nd of November 1950 for the murder of 66 year old Emma Howe at Yarmouth, snorting sounds

-becoming stuck in the eyelet of the noose.
+hood jamming in the eyelet of the noose.
 This was thus Kirk's first and last

 hanging as principal.

-Stephen Wade from Doncaster (1887 - 1956).
+Stephen Wade from Doncaster

 Period on

-Home Office List - 1941-1955.
+Home Office List - 1940-1955.

-Steve Wade was another man who always wanted to be an executioner having first
+Steve Wade was another man who always wanted to be an executioner, having first

 applied when he came out of the army at the end of World War I in 1918, then